RepliconBioinfo/RepliconWrench/README.md

 # Wiki pages to get you started

+## RepliconWrench
+A very thorough description of features that are available are described [here](https://github.com/RepliconBioinfo/RepliconWrench/wiki/Replicon-Accessories)

 ## IPLS
-Description of the Initiation Probability Landsacpe file format is provided [here](IPLS)
+Description of the Initiation Probability Landsacpe file format is provided [here](https://github.com/RepliconBioinfo/RepliconWrench/wiki/IPLS)